NateJBeck/code-examples/README.md

 ####Events

-A railsy controller and model.
+From an admin event panel.
 The controller uses `before_actions` to ensure only admins have access to CREATE, UPDATE and DELETE actions.
-The model incorporates Paperclip gem validations to attach files (in this case restricted to just images) to objects.
-Image file storage done with Dropbox SDK.
+The model incorporates Paperclip size and content validations for attached event photos, with storage via Dropbox SDK.
+Uses FullCalendar (calendar.js) to display events with details on click.

 ####Gmaps